OzanGenc/CocktailAnalysis/README.md

 ### Implementation
 The system makes recommendations based on similarities of the ingredients.
-All cocktails' ingrediendts are vectorized using scikit-learn's TfidfVectorizer class.
+All cocktails' ingredients are vectorized using scikit-learn's TfidfVectorizer class.
 Cosine similarities of vectorized ingredients are calculated using sklearn.metrics.pairwise.linear_kernel class.
 The details of the recommendation system can be found on [python file](https://github.com/OzanGenc/CocktailAnalysis/blob/main/utils/utils.py)

 **If the user gives name of a cocktail that is present in our database;**